Newton Park and Conservation Lands

 developed as Wells Avenue office park.

 the trail.
-Once a planned crossing over the marsh is built,
+Once a planned crossing over College Brook is built,

 the path will run continually through the floodplain without a detour to and from Wells Avenue parking lots.